yuyasaito210/angular5-startkit/README.md

   And I should see a single image search result
 ```

+## Step 4.5: Bonus

+Provide automated E2E testing that verifies your implementation of the stories
+outlined above satisfy the acceptance criteria.

 ## Step 5: Request a Code Review

 When you have completed your implementation of the user stories